fedimint/fedimint-web-sdk/docs/core/dev/contributing.md

 # Contributing

-Thanks for your interest in contributing to the Fedimint Web Sdk!
+Thanks for your interest in contributing to the Fedimint Sdk!
 Please take a moment to review this document **before submitting a pull request.**

 ## Overview